-There are other ways of dealing with it, too.
+There are many other ways of dealing with the inevitability of death, too.

-Again, I’m not getting indignant here.
-I love dark humor — shocklingly bleak humor, in fact.
+I love dark humor — shockingly bleak humor, in fact.
 It’s my way of dealing with the fact that people get mauled and eaten by alligators (and other people) every day on this earth, and that’s what’s been happening for hundreds of thousands of years.
 If you don’t go a little crazy and laugh about it now and then, you’ll go a lot crazy and do something much worse.

-They didn’t know they were inventing a genre.
+At the time, Crane and Bierce didn’t realize they were co-inventing the 20th-century horror genre.
 They were writing about war; about the things they’d seen; the things they thought about at night and saw in their dreams.
 Invisible monsters that flew out of the woods and left bodies in ribbons.

-The world’s earliest known mention of “zombies” (I’ll explain the scarequotes in a second) is found in the ancient Sumerian story of Nergal and Ereshkigal, around 2100 B.C.
+The world’s earliest known mention of “zombies” (I’ll explain the scare-quotes in a second) is found in the ancient Sumerian story of Nergal and Ereshkigal, around 2100 BCE.

-Souls without bodies, bodies without souls — why would we think up any of this in the first place?
+Souls without bodies, bodies without souls — why would human beings think any of these horrors up in the first place?

 Why would so many ancient cultures be so seriously, earnestly afraid that dead people would come back out of the grave — one way or another — to get them?